-Most food allergy symptoms happen within two hours after eating, says Dr. Hoyte, so you should know pretty quickly if your body isn’t reacting well to something you’ve eaten.
+Most food allergy symptoms happen within two hours after eating, says Dr. Hoyte.
+You should know pretty quickly if your body isn’t reacting well to something you’ve eaten.

 You don’t need to have a major reaction to be considered allergic.
-If you notice something as minor as an itchy throat or intestinal discomfort after consuming any of the foods above, flag it for your doctor.
+If you notice something as minor as an itchy throat or intestinal discomfort after consuming any of the foods above, tell your doctor.
 If you experience any signs of anaphylaxis, seek medical help right away, or take emergency medication (more on that below).

 How to Determine If You Have a Food Allergy

-Also essential: Make sure your loved ones and friends are aware of your allergy, and know where to find your auto-injector should you ever be incapacitated.
+Also essential: Make sure your loved ones are aware of your allergy and know where to find your auto-injector.

 “Never leave home without it,” says Dr. Hoyte.
 “It can’t help you there.”

 Check Your SilverSneakers Eligibility Instantly

 SilverSneakers members can go to thousands of gyms and fitness locations across the nation, plus take exercise classes designed for seniors and led by supportive instructors.
 If you have a Medicare Plan, it may include SilverSneakers—at no additional cost.
 Check your eligibility instantly here.

 Already a member?
 Get your SilverSneakers member ID and exclusive fitness content by logging in to or creating your online account here.